KGConf/open-kg-curriculum/curriculum/modules/Dublin_Core/Dublin_Core.md

 ## Content

+### Definition

 Dublin Core is a widely used metadata standard first developed at a 1995 conference held in Dublin, Ohio, and hosted by the [OCLC](https://www.oclc.org/en/about.html?cmpid=md_ab) and the [National Center for Supercomputing Applications](https://www.ncsa.illinois.edu)(NCSA).
-Although Dublin Core was initially expressed in the form of HTML, the standard is now RDF-compliant and simple to incorporate into users' own ontologies.
+Although Dublin Core was initially expressed in the form of HTML, the standard is now [RDF](../modules/RDF/RDF.md)-compliant and simple to incorporate into users' own ontologies.

 The initial schema, known as the Dublin Core Metadata Element Set, featured fifteen elements (i.e., properties) covering a broad range of library applications: